Our Work

 Employers’ response to workers with progressive cognitive impairment: A Review of Policy in Canada

 Gerontological Society of America Meeting.
-Nov 13, Virtual Conference.
+Nov 13, 2021 Virtual Conference

 The Employer Perspective of Early Onset Mild Cognitive Impairment/Dementia in the Workspace